julien-nc/cospend-nc/README.md

 [![coverage report](https://gitlab.com/eneiluj/payback-nc/badges/master/coverage.svg)](https://eneiluj.gitlab.io/payback-nc/coverage/)
 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/moneybuster/localized.svg)](https://crowdin.com/project/moneybuster)

+Nextcloud Payback is a group/shared budget manager.
+It was inspired by the great [IHateMoney](https://github.com/spiral-project/ihatemoney/).
+It lets you create projects with members and bills.
+Each member has a balance computed from the project bills.
+This way you can see who owes the group and who the group owes.
+Ultimately you can ask for a settlement plan telling you which payments to make to reset the projet balances.

+Project members are independent from Nextcloud users.
+Projects can be accessed and modified by people without a Nextcloud account.
+Each project has an ID and a password for guest access.

+[MoneyBuster](https://gitlab.com/eneiluj/moneybuster) Android client is available (soon on F-Droid)

+## Features

+* create/edit/delete project, member, bill
+* check member balances
+* display project's statistics
+* display settlement plan
+* guest access for people outside Nextcloud

 This app is tested on Nextcloud 15 with Firefox 57+ and Chromium.

 This app is under development.

+🌍 Help us to translate this app on [Nextcloud-Payback/MoneyBuster Crowdin project](https://crowdin.com/project/moneybuster).

+⚒ Check out other ways to help in the [contribution guidelines](https://gitlab.com/eneiluj/payback-nc/blob/master/CONTRIBUTING.md).

 Link to Nextcloud application website : https://apps.nextcloud.com/apps/payback